paradoxxxzero/gnome-shell-system-monitor-applet/README.md

 ![](http://i.imgur.com/X7Sss.png)

 ### Install:

-Please see the alternate branches [gnome-3.0](https://github.com/paradoxxxzero/gnome-shell-system-monitor-applet/tree/gnome-3.0) and [gnome-3.2](https://github.com/paradoxxxzero/gnome-shell-system-monitor-applet/tree/gnome-3.2)) if you are using an older version of gnome-shell.
+Please see the alternate branches [gnome-3.0](https://github.com/paradoxxxzero/gnome-shell-system-monitor-applet/tree/gnome-3.0) and [gnome-3.2](https://github.com/paradoxxxzero/gnome-shell-system-monitor-applet/tree/gnome-3.2) if you are using an older version of gnome-shell.

-#### extensions.gnome.org
-This is the recommended install method and offers One Click Install via [extensions.gnome.org](https://extensions.gnome.org/extension/120/system-monitor/)

-#### Dependencies:

--   libgtop and gir bindings
+It's recommended you install via the Gnome Shell Extensions website.
+However, before you do so, ensure you have the appropriate system packages installed.

 On Ubuntu: